kailiu42/openrouters/content/docs/whats-open-router-and-why.md

 ### No vendor lock-in
 You can chose whatever hardware device your like, as long as it's supported and capable.
 You can chose to run OpenWrt or pfSense or OPNSense.
 Even if your hardware is broken, you can get a new one, install the same route OS, and restore your backup.
 Everything will up running again smoothly like you never changed your router.

+On the other hand, if you run a proprietary router from vendors such as Asus or Netgear, when you decide to replace it you will have no easy way to transfer your settings from the old router to the new one.

 ### Free
 Thanks to the great people who developed those router OS, they don't charge us for installing and running those open source router OS.
 You only need to pay for the hardware.